 Directed and designed by multi-award winning artist and Aluna Artistic Producer, Trevor Schwellnus, this daring piece showcases Aluna’s continuing commitment to risk and experimentation.
-After successful development through a Theatre Centre Residency, and presentations in New York City (La MaMa ETC), Bogotá, Colombia (Festival Alternativo), and Montreal (The Hemispheric Institute’s Encuentro), the piece returns for its Toronto premiere at Aluna Theatre.
+After successful development through a Theatre Centre Residency, and presentations in New York City (La MaMa ETC), Bogotá, Colombia (Festival Alternativo), and Montreal (The Hemispheric Institute’s Encuentro), and Toronto (Aluna Theatre), the piece returns to The Theatre Centre for a remount at the Progress Festival following a 2015 Dora Award nomination for Outstanding New Play.

 “It’s not often that a show so rooted in the scariest sorts of political misappropriation of power offers thoughtful character development and humour as well.”